demisto/content/Packs/Ncurion/Integrations/Ncurion/README.md

 This is the Ncurion integration for getting started.
-This integration was integrated and tested with version xx of Ncurion
+This integration was integrated and tested with version 1.4 of Ncurion

 ## Configure Ncurion on Cortex XSOAR